Building ChainDensity: Unveiling Blockchain Activity Patterns with HyperSync

 ChainDensity addresses this challenge head-on.
 It provides a rapid assessment of the volume of events to be indexed and their distribution across the chain.
 This information is invaluable for planning indexing projects, estimating timelines, and determining the most appropriate indexing methodologies.

-Pro-tip: indexing millions of events?
-Consider using HyperIndex (which leverages HyperSync under the hood) to speed up the process.
+Consider using HyperIndex (which leverages HyperSync under the hood as an alternative data source to RPC) to significantly speed up the process.

 The Blockchain Data Retrieval Challenge